 When browsing the social media world and engaging with other users through your business account, try your very best not to get into heated debates.
 Everyone has an opinion, and you should be confident in yours but understanding to those that differ.
 If someone tries to spark a debate with you, remember to respond with dignity and grace (should you decide to respond at all).
 I like to follow the motto of “kill them with kindness.”
 Even if it’s not on your own business page, your followers are sometimes notified of your activity and you don’t want them to see you in a pointless debate with someone you don’t even know.
 This reflects poorly on your business and followers will be hesitant to work with you.

 On the other hand, you might have someone causing trouble on your own social media page.
-Before you do anything, like “hiding” their post/comment, blocking the user all together, or responding back, you should investigate.
+Before you do anything, like “hiding” their post/comment, blocking the user altogether, or responding back, you should investigate.
 Are they simply being an “internet troll” (someone who starts fights over the internet for their own personal amusement), are they just being plain rude or offensive, or are their negative posts justified?
 After you’ve investigated, decide whether or not it merits a block or a direct response from you.
 But don’t go on a blocking spree!
 If someone gives you a bad review, however, you should address it professionally instead of blocking it from the public.
-Learn more about dealing with bad reviews here.

 When working in a creative field like makeup artistry, event planning, or home decor, it’s almost impossible to log on to your social media sites without seeing a stunning eyeshadow application, an exquisite centerpiece, or a perfect kitchen design that you want to share with your followers.
-But you should never save an image you find on social media and pass it off as your own – that’s a no-brainer!
-But what a lot of people don’t know, is that you could still get into a lot of trouble for using other people’s images without their consent, even if you don’t try to claim it as yours.
-That’s why you should always use the share/retweet/regram functions available if you want your followers to see something you loved, unless you have received explicit permission to use the photo from it’s original owner.
+But you should never save an image you find on social media and pass it off as your own—that’s a no-brainer!
+But what a lot of people don’t know, is that you could still get into a lot of trouble for using other people’s images without their consent, even if you don’t try to claim them as yours.
+That’s why you should always use the share/retweet/regram functions available if you want your followers to see something you loved unless you have received explicit permission to use the photo from the original owner.
 Using the designated sharing functions is a perfectly acceptable way to pass something on to your followers.

 Note: Be careful when asking someone permission to use their images.
 Even if they say “yes”, they themselves may very well have stolen the image from elsewhere… and you can be held liable for using stolen pictures.